robbobby/Mir2-V2_WebApi_Old/README.md

   This is currently using AWS DynamoDb

-  For the files to work you must setup a DynamoDb table the table
+  For the project to work you must setup a DynamoDb table the table

     Set the table name to whatever is preferred
     When setting up the DynamoDb make sure you set the following properties